 This Wetherspoon pub is named after Alfred Herring VC.
-Second Lieutenant Herring was awarded the Victoria Cross for his heroic actions in France on 20 March 1918.
+Second Lieutenant Herring was awarded the Victoria Cross for his heroic actions in France, during 23 March 1918.
 When he was called up by the army, in 1916, Herring was living at the family home: 143 Fox Lane, Palmers Green.

 Photographs, prints and text about Alfred Herring.